 - An explicit request to remove or correct incorrect information.

 If you need to dispute information, download the following step-by-step instructions and letter templates that will make disputing incorrect information as pain free as possible.

-Reporting to debt collections agencies can be trickier since collection agents are more aggressive in their tactics.
-The Consumer Federal Protection Bureau has a letter template that you can use to make it clear that you do not owe the debt.
+Reporting to debt collections agencies can be trickier, as collection agents are more aggressive in their tactics.
+The Consumer Federal Protection Bureau has a letter template you can use to make it clear that you do not owe the debt.

 Once you register your dispute with the credit reporting agencies, they must investigate the item in question within 30 days, and they must forward all the relevant data you provide about the inaccuracy to the organization that provided the information.